JensKnipper/personal-blog/_posts/2020-05-01-traefik-http-to-https-redirect.md

 The easiest and probably most used variant is to redirect to HTTPS globally.
 Once configured all your running services will use it.

 ### Traefik configuration
 The configuration of Traefik is displayed in the following code block.
 Due to the configuration in the `ports` section, the ports `80` and `443` of the Traefik Container are mapped to the port of the machine running the container.
 The ports are each mapped to specific entrypoints. `443` to the `websecure` and `80` to the `web` entrypoint.
 The `web` entrypoint additionally has a redirection to the `websecure` entrypoint.
-The scheme is defined as `https`, a predefined scheme by Traefik which turns HTTP into HTTPS.
+The scheme is defined as `https`, a predefined scheme by Traefik which automatically turns HTTP into HTTPS.
 This results in all traffic coming in at port `80` being redirected to port `443` - the default HTTPS port.

 {% highlight yaml %}